A Twist on Pecan Pie using Mexican chocolate and agave for a pie that's less sweet but has warm notes of cinnamon and chocolate.

 Substitutions

-Chocolate- As I mentioned I originally made this recipe with 1 Disc of Abuelita Mexican Chocolate.
-If using this, be sure to break up the disc to allow it to melt easily.
+Chocolate- Use 1 Disc of Abuelita Mexican Chocolate.
+You need to use a sharp knife to shave the chocolate disc to allow it to melt easily.

 Love Chocolate desserts?
 Check out this recipe for Chocoflan.